 Administers the guild's finances, collecting and documenting all monies owed to the guild.
 Treasurer is responsible to submit a finance report to the inner circle on a quarterly basis.

 Research, design and maintain the club's online presence.
 To promote the guild in the media and public at large, as well as assist with social media and digital communications.
-Homebrewed 161 batches in three year after an original goal of 52 five gallon batches in 52 weeks.
+Homebrewed 191 batches in four years after an original goal of 52 five gallon batches in 52 weeks.
 As small as one gallon, as big as 65 gallons, in five states, with the most aggressive pace of 20 five gallon batches in three weeks.
 Knows a thing or two about technology.

 Sergeant at Arms